What to consider in your influencer marketing?

 If everything from the previous points have been taken into account and have been said or done, but you still have your doubts, consider bringing an agency onboard.
 If there is a shortage of time, staff or ideas, then your best option is to include an agency that has expertise in that field.
 Agency has already done the ’’dirty work’’, all the background checks and ’’quality management’’, so you will know for sure that you will get people who don’t have many fake followers; who does not buy followers; and who are a great fit for your particular brand and company.
 Agency has the time and resources to scout, check and test, so it may be a great solution for you.

 If everything from the previous points have been taken into account and have been said or done, but you still have your doubts, consider bringing an agency onboard.

 All in all, that’s it!
 If you are willing to do the work and put some effort into cooperations then influencer marketing can be a great fit.
-Then again, like said- to each it’s own. ’’It’s like matchmaking- you got to find the right one’’, otherwise, there may be a lot to take in as influencer marketing is a huge industry that is predicted to become a $10 billion industry by the year 2020 (source: 99firms.com).
+Then again, like said- to each it’s own. ’’It’s like matchmaking- you got to find the right one’’, otherwise, there may be a lot to take in as influencer marketing is a huge industry that is predicted to become a larger than $10 billion industry by the year 2022 (source: 99firms.com).